Many-Body Localization in the Age of Classical Computing: MBL: historical perspective in short

 In 1958 P. W. Anderson studied the motion of a quantum mechanical particle in a disordered medium from the perspective of its transport properties, and found that interference effects between multiple-scattering paths lead to inhibition of diffusion \cite{Anderson58}.
 Such a system becomes an insulator, its eigenstates are \textit{localized} in position space, hence the name of Anderson localization.
 The ensuing transitions between metallic and localized phases of disordered electronic systems became subject of intense research in decades following the Anderson's work, as reviewed, e.g., in \cite{Kramer93, Evers08}.
 Several works \cite{Altshuler79, Fleishman80, Giamarchi88, Altshuler97} attempted to understand transport properties of interacting many-body systems in presence of disorder, a question posed already in the seminal work of Anderson.
 The culminating point of those studies came when \cite{Basko06, Gornyi05} put forward perturbative arguments that interacting electrons in static random potentials undergo a metal-insulator transition at a nonzero critical temperature.

 A seemingly unrelated field of research was conceived in the context of statistical physics and thermalization.
-In 1955, E. Wigner proposed that statistics of spacings between the lines of heavy atoms nuclei may be modelled by random matrices \cite{Wigner55} of appropriate symmetry class, as introduced later by \cite{Dyson62a}.
-The observations for the heavy atomic nuclei, which are examples of strongly interacting many-body systems, were followed, among others, by the Bohigas–Giannoni–Schmit conjecture, which asserts that the spectral statistics of quantum systems whose classical counterparts exhibit chaotic behaviour are described by random matrix theory \cite{Casati80, Bohigas84}, starting the field of quantum chaos \cite{Haakebook}.
+In 1955, E. Wigner proposed that statistics of spacings between the lines of heavy atomic nuclei may be modelled by random matrices \cite{Wigner55} of appropriate symmetry class, as introduced later by \cite{Dyson62a}.
+The observations for the heavy atomic nuclei, which are examples of strongly interacting many-body systems, were followed, among others, by the Berry conjecture, which suggested that quantum states associated with irregular stochastic classical motion appear to be Gaussian random function~\cite{berry_77}, and by the Bohigas–Giannoni–Schmit conjecture, which asserts that the spectral statistics of quantum systems whose classical counterparts exhibit chaotic behaviour are described by random matrix theory \cite{Casati80, Bohigas84}.
+These early contributions started the field of quantum chaos \cite{Haakebook}.
 Repulsion of energy levels, characteristic for random matrices, was predicted for electrons in random impurity potentials \cite{Altshuler86}, providing a link between quantum chaos and the physics of disordered quantum systems.

 Those results were followed by studies of many-body systems with tools that rely on the random matrix theory \cite{Montambaux93, Poilblanc93, Berkovits99, Georgeot00, Santos05} and even focused on entanglement in disordered many-body systems \cite{Santos04, DeChiara06}.
-However, the link between quantum chaotic behavior and thermalization of isolated many-body systems, understood in terms of eigenstate thermalization hypothesis (\textbf{ETH}) developed by \cite{Deutsch91, Srednicki94}, was established only later, in work \cite{Rigol08}.
+However, the link between quantum chaotic behavior and thermalization of isolated many-body systems, understood in terms of eigenstate thermalization hypothesis (\textbf{ETH}) developed by \cite{Deutsch91, Srednicki94}, was established in the context of systems that do not have semi-classical limit, e.g., spin-1/2 models, only later, in \cite{Rigol08}\footnote{See \cite{Jensen85} for an early study of applicability of statistical mechanics to dynamics of spin-1/2 chains.}.
 The latter will be further discussed in Sec.~\ref{sec:eth}.